xapian/xapian/xapian-applications/omega/docs/overview.rst

 * TeX DVI files (.dvi) if catdvi is available
 * DjVu files (.djv, .djvu) if djvutxt is available
 * XPS files (.xps) if unzip is available
+* Debian packages (.deb, .udeb) if dpkg-deb is available

 If you have additional extensions that represent one of these types, you need to add an additional MIME mapping using the --mime-type option.
 For instance::